 Immediately prior to the Merger, Global Ship Lease will enter into an amended and restated global expense agreement with CMA CGM pursuant to which Global Ship Lease will reimburse the ship managers for operating expenses incurred under the ship management agreements.
-The terms of the amended and restated agreement are substantially the same as those in the current agreement.
 Please see "Ship Manager and Management Related Agreements of Global Ship Lease-Ship Global Expense Agreement" for more information about this agreement.